-Ideologically, the NOI is very distinct from mainstream Islam.
+Ideologically, NOI is very distinct from mainstream Islam.
 Its “theology” – or more appropriately, its mythology – holds that the original humans were black, and that God, who is a black man, created them.
 White people were not created by God but by the evil black scientist Yakub.
 Yakub used eugenics to create white people, killing many black babies to do so.
 Because of the process by which Yakub created the white race, white people are inherently deceitful and murderous.
-Given these views, it is not surprising that white people are banned from the NOI.
+Given these views, it is not surprising that white people are banned from NOI.

-There are additional exotic aspects to the NOI’s ideology, including a belief in UFOs.
-Farrakhan has written on the topic.
-In The Divine Destruction of America: Can She Avoid It?, Farrakhan refers to UFOs as “mother wheels."
-His book claims they were very expensive to create and were built in Japan by the "Original scientists.”
+Other unique traits found in NOI’s ideology include the belief in extraterrestrial lifeforms and UFOs.
+Farrakhan has written on the topic in “The Divine Destruction of America: Can She Avoid It?,” where he refers to UFOs as “mother wheels.”
+Farrakhan claims they were very expensive to create and were built in Japan by the “original scientists.”
 On March 30, 2011, Farrakhan warned that recent uprisings in the Arab world coupled with the tsunami in Japan signified that the divine spaceships waiting to avenge black suffering would soon arrive, adding that “Brother Barack’s” decision to back the rebels opposing Libyan dictator Moammar Qaddafi, whom Farrakhan considers a personal friend and ally, would serve to hasten the UFOs’ arrival.

 [[bq]]The owners of the slave ships were Jews.
 They were then the masters of the channels of distribution.
 From that day we had a relationship.
 You and they.
 They own the house, you clean it.
 They own the property, you rent it.
-They got the store, you buy from them. … It's been a master-slave relationship."
+They got the store, you buy from them. … It's been a master-slave relationship.[[bq]]

 Farrakhan attempted to find support for his bigotry when he asked the NOI’s “Historical Research Department” to investigate the involvement of Jews in the slave trade.
-The result was the book, The Secret Relationship Between Blacks and Jews, which was published by the NOI in 1991.
+The result was the book “The Secret Relationship Between Blacks and Jews,” which was published by NOI in 1991.
 The book describes incidents in which Jews traded or owned slaves in the U.S., and lists Jews who fought in the Confederate Army.
 However, it does not compare the number of Jews who did these things with the number of non-Jews who were involved in these practices, causing it to completely fail in proving a disproportionate level of Jewish anti-black activity.
 Eugene Genovese, a deceased American scholar who was an expert on slavery, said of the book, “The absurdity of its pretensions to scholarship are outweighed only by its sheer viciousness.”

-Farrakhan’s anti-Semitism has earned him some strange allies.
-Former Klan and White Aryan Resistance leader Tom Metzger was so impressed with Farrakhan’s anti-Semitic bombast that he donated $100 to the NOI after attending a Farrakhan rally in Los Angeles in September 1985.
-Given that white supremacists share the NOI’s belief in separation of the races, a month later, Metzger and 200 other white supremacists from the United States and Canada gathered on a farm about 50 miles west of Detroit, where they pledged their support for the Nation of Islam.
+Farrakhan’s antisemitism has earned him some strange allies.
+Former Klan and White Aryan Resistance leader Tom Metzger was so impressed with Farrakhan’s anti-Semitic bombast that he donated $100 to NOI after attending a Farrakhan rally in Los Angeles in September 1985.
+Given that white supremacists share NOI’s belief in separation of the races, a month later, Metzger and 200 other white supremacists from the United States and Canada gathered on a farm about 50 miles west of Detroit, where they pledged their support for the Nation of Islam.

-Anti-Semitism is only one of Farrakhan’s many prejudices.
+Antisemitism is only one of Farrakhan’s many prejudices.
 Over the years, his comments have consistently been rabidly anti-gay.
 “God don’t like men coming to men with lust in their hearts like you should go to a female,” he told a Kansas City crowd in 1996.
 “If you think that the kingdom of God is going to be filled up with that kind of degenerate crap, you're out of your damn mind.”

 Farrakhan also helped organize the Million Man March, which took place in Washington, D.C., on Oct.
 16, 1995.
 Its planning was controversial: Some were tepid about the idea of implicitly endorsing Farrakhan by supporting a march for which he would be the keynote speaker.
 Nevertheless, approximately 800,000 people attended.

 Not long after the march, in 1998, Farrakhan was diagnosed with prostate cancer.
 While fighting the disease, Farrakhan announced that he was moderating his views and turning to orthodox Islam.
 It was a false promise.
-He continued his attacks on Jews and LGBT people and continued to work with other extremist organizations.
+He continued his attacks on Jews and LGBTQ people and continued to work with other extremist organizations.
 For example, in February 2005, Farrakhan announced that New Black Panther Party chairman Malik Zulu Shabazz, a former NOI official, would be co-convening the Millions More March, a rally planned to commemorate the 10th anniversary of the Million Man March.
-Shabazz was responsible for organizing a kickoff event the night before the march, at which he promoted the book The Synagogue of Satan, an anti-Semitic screed.
-Shabazz has a long history of making anti-Semitic remarks.
+Shabazz was responsible for organizing a kickoff event the night before the march, at which he promoted the book “The Synagogue of Satan,” an antisemitic screed.
+Shabazz has a long history of making antisemitic remarks.
 At a 2002 protest at the B’nai B’rith headquarters building in Washington, D.C., Shabazz said: “Kill every goddamn Zionist in Israel!
 Goddamn little babies, goddamn old ladies!
 Blow up Zionist supermarkets!”

-On June 24, 2010, Farrakhan wrote a letter to Anti-Defamation League president Abraham Foxman asking for a “sensible, intelligent dialogue” about the supposed Jewish responsibility for injustices against blacks.
+On June 24, 2010, Farrakhan wrote a letter to Anti-Defamation League president Abraham Foxman asking for a “sensible, intelligent dialogue” about the supposed Jewish responsibility for injustices against black people.
 He sent copies of the letter to leaders of prominent Jewish organizations and the Southern Poverty Law Center.
 Using the classic stereotype of the “trickster” Jew, Farrakhan wrote, “We could charge you with being the most deceitful so-called friend, while your history with us shows you have been our worst enemy.”
 Farrakhan closed the letter with a threat, stating: “However, should you choose to make our struggle to civilize our people more difficult … Allah (God) and His Messiah will bring you and your people to disgrace and ruin and destroy your power and influence here and throughout the world.”
 Foxman called the request “outrageous and disingenuous.”

-Speaking in Atlanta on June 26, 2010, Farrakhan repeated the accusations from his letter to Foxman and promoted the second volume of The Secret Relationship Between Blacks and Jews.
+Speaking in Atlanta on June 26, 2010, Farrakhan repeated the accusations from his letter to Foxman and promoted the second volume of “The Secret Relationship Between Blacks and Jews.”
 In a July 13, 2010, guest editorial in the Nation of Islam’s newspaper, The Final Call, Malik Zulu Shabazz praised Farrakhan for his speech and his letter to Foxman.
-Shabazz wrote: “I know firsthand about the pressure and vicious attacking power of the Zionist power structure … Farrakhan’s landmark speech also expands and opens up a new front on the struggle against Zionism.”
+Shabazz wrote: “I know firsthand about the pressure and vicious attacking power of the Zionist power structure. … Farrakhan’s landmark speech also expands and opens up a new front on the struggle against Zionism.”
 The fact that the letter was published in the NOI newspaper suggests that Farrakhan has not chosen to distance himself from Shabazz and his hateful views.

-The NOI had some self-interest of its own at stake regarding Qaddafi: In a September 2009 editorial in The Final Call, Farrakhan stated that Qaddafi in 1971 provided the NOI with a $3 million loan to purchase a Greek Orthodox Church in Chicago that became his organization’s headquarters.
-Farrakhan also acknowledged a $5 million gift (originally a loan that was forgiven) from Qaddafi for “economic development” provided at an unspecified date after Farrakhan took control of the NOI, presumably after November 1977.
+The NOI had some self-interest of its own at stake regarding Qaddafi: In a September 2009 editorial in The Final Call, Farrakhan stated that Qaddafi in 1971 provided NOI with a $3 million loan to purchase a Greek Orthodox Church in Chicago that became his organization’s headquarters.
+Farrakhan also acknowledged a $5 million gift (originally a loan that was forgiven) from Qaddafi for “economic development” provided at an unspecified date after Farrakhan took control of NOI, presumably after November 1977.
 Qaddafi, through Libya’s Islamic Call Society (described by Farrakhan as Libya’s “religious arm”), sponsored two NOI “World Friendship Tours,” including visits to more than 40 countries, Farrakhan wrote.

 In the Jackson State speech, Farrakhan also alleged that President Obama had backed down from pushing a Palestinian-Israeli peace accord and banning the building of settlements in the West Bank because he is “the first Jewish president.”
-Farrakhan, according to the Associated Press, said, "He was selected before he was elected.
+Farrakhan, according to the Associated Press, said: “He was selected before he was elected.
 And the people that selected him were rich, powerful members of the Jewish community.”